stuerp/foo_vis_spectrum_analyzer/README.md

 ## Change Log

-v0.7.0.0, 2024-02-xx
+v0.7.0.0, 2024-02-12

-* New: Tooltips that provides some explanation about the various controls.
+* New: Tooltips that provides some explanation about the various configuration settings.

 v0.7.0.0-rc-2, 2024-02-10